theKashey/rewiremock/README.md

 # Not working?
  If something is not working - just check that you:
-  - added a plugin to transform names (nodejs, webpackAlias or relative)
+  - added a plugin to transform names (Node.js, webpackAlias or relative)
   - use .toBeUsed for each mocks
-And they actually were mocked.
+And they were mocked.
 If not - rewiremock will throw an Error.

 # Goal
-- give ability to mock everything - CommonJS, ES6, inside nodejs or webpack.
+- give the ability to mock everything - CommonJS, ES6, inside Node.js or Webpack.
-- give ability to do correctly - isolation, typechecking, powerfull API
+- give the ability to do correctly - isolation, type checking, powerful API
-- give ability to do it easy - simple API to cover all the cases.
+- give the ability to do it easy - simple API to cover all the cases.

 # Wanna read something about?
  [Rewiremock - medium article](https://medium.com/@antonkorzunov/how-to-mock-dependency-in-a-node-js-and-why-2ad4386f6587)